luckydonald/pytg/README.md

 ### tl;dr ###

-    To anwer to an message in the same chat as the received message, use the data of msg.reply .
+    To answer to an message in the same chat as the received message, use the data of msg.reply .
     To get the sender peer string   use .cmd on an Peer object.
 E.g. msg.reply.cmd
     To identify a user              use msg.user.id
     To get the user/chatroom name   use msg.user.name or msg.group.name